Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Visualization and Querying of PGDBs

-\blue{ {\bf Genes/Proteins/RNAs:} Since our last overview, we merged the individual display pages for a gene and its product (protein or RNA) into a single page that combines all information in one central place.
-These pages are quite extensive, listing information such as the map position of the gene on the chromosome, a graphical depiction of the chromosomal region containing the gene, and available gene-essentiality information.
-A new diagram, the regulation-summary diagram, integrates all known regulatory influences on the gene and gene product into a single figure.
-Common to all protein types is the ability to graphically display information about protein regions (such as phosphorylation sites and active sites) using a protein-feature ontology that we developed. {\bf Enzymes:} The software displays the reaction catalyzed by the enzyme and the name of the pathway that contains that reaction, if any (see Supplementary Figure~3); the activators, inhibitors, and cofactors required by the enzyme; and comments and citations for the enzyme. {\bf Transporters:} The software displays the transport reaction catalyzed by the transporter (see Supplementary Figure~4). {\bf Transcription factors:} The software displays diagrams for all operons controlled by the transcription factor (the regulon for the transcription factor) (see Supplementary Figure~5). }
+The information available across the tabs is quite extensive, including the map position of the gene on the chromosome, a graphical depiction of the chromosomal region containing the gene, and available gene-essentiality information.
+The regulation-summary diagram (see Supplemental Figure~21) available on the summary tab integrates all known regulatory influences on the gene and gene product into a single figure.
+The diagram summarizes regulation of transcription, regulation of translation, post-translational regulation, and formation of multimeric complexes and chemically modified forms of a protein.

+Some types of proteins have additional information available, as follows.
+Enzymes: The software displays the reaction catalyzed by the enzyme and the name of the pathway that contains that reaction, if any; the activators, inhibitors, and cofactors required by the enzyme; and comments and citations for the enzyme (See \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figures}~3-4).
+Transporters: The software displays the transport reaction catalyzed by the transporter.
+Transcription factors: The software displays diagrams for all operons controlled by the transcription factor (the regulon for the transcription factor) (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~6).

-{\bf Reactions:} Reaction display applies to metabolic, transport, and protein signaling reactions (see Supplementary Figure~2).
-The reaction display shows the one or more enzymes that catalyze the reaction, the gene(s) that code for the enzymes, and the pathway(s) that contain the reaction.
-The display shows the EC number for the reaction and the reaction equation.
-Conserved chemical moieties in the reaction substrates are drawn in different colors based on atom-mapping information.
+{\bf Reaction Page:} Reaction pages apply to metabolic, transport, and protein signaling reactions (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figures}~2 and 5).
+The reaction page shows the one or more enzymes that catalyze the reaction, the gene(s) that code for the enzymes, and the pathway(s) that contain the reaction.
+The display shows the EC number for the reaction and the reaction equation. \blue{Like the gene/protein page, the web version of the page includes multiple tabs.
+The summary tab shows the reaction equation with chemical structures (for a metabolic reaction) or compartments (for a transport reaction).} If atom-mapping data is available, the user can display mappings for each of the atoms in a reaction using color-coding (whereby conserved chemical moieties in the reaction substrates are drawn in different colors) and/or numbering.
+If there is more than one possible atom-mapping for a given reaction, the user has the option to show them all. \blue{Other tabs include a more detailed description of the reaction enzymes (previously accessible only from the reactions tab of the enzyme pages), the ontology viewer (see below), and the references for the reaction and its enzymes.}